mattwamoto/Afiax-Employee-handbook/benefits/hybrid_working.md

 - Ensure any work-related conversations can’t be overheard.
 If that’s not possible, try to talk in general terms, and without specific details such as names or clients

 ### Working abroad
-Where possible we will support short-term/ad hoc remote working from outside of the UK (for example if someone wanted to travel and work from abroad for a few weeks during the year and this was viable).
+Where possible we will support short-term/ad hoc remote working from outside of the Kenya (for example if someone wanted to travel and work from abroad for a few weeks during the year and this was viable).
 Whilst we will always try to support this, in some cases this may not be feasible.

 When considering this option, you will need to: